An introduction to Steven Lehar, part II: Symmetries and periodicities

 This is a compelling figure.
 The patterns of activation are visible and clearly correspond to the established functional regions.
 I can’t help but speculate – what might happen if we attempted to detect, then stimulate or suppress these harmonics directly?
 We know that transcranial magnetic stimulation can induce remarkable subjective effects, as per Susan Blackmore’s account from Michael Persinger’s laboratory:

 It felt for all the world as though two hands had grabbed my shoulders and yanked me upright… I felt as though I had been stretched halfway up to the ceiling.
-Then came the emotions, Totally out of the blue, but intensely and vividly, I suddenly felt angry.
+Then came the emotions.
+Totally out of the blue, but intensely and vividly, I suddenly felt angry.
 Later… I was terrified.

 Perhaps targeting connectome harmonics would provide a more direct, less exploratory approach, that taps directly into the brain’s macroscale organisational dynamics?
 If it is the case that the 9th functional harmonic correlates with the default mode network – perhaps dampening it could induce ego death without the hassle of taking psychedelics?